acailic/acailic.github.io/_notes/oca-chapter-3.md

 ```

 - ArrayList is a List so you can use it where ever a List is required.
 This include Collections methods such as sort, reverse, and shuffle.
+- ArrayList only Objects can be stored in it.
 - It allows you to access its elements in random order.
 Because you can directly access any element using get(index) method.
 (This is unlike a LinkedList).

 **Date**